azdanov/pawa-task/README.md

 * Have an easier way to develop on different platforms by using Docker.
 * Simpler way to develop sql schemas with migrations and seeding of the database with fake data.
 * Use Enum types for priority, e.g https://vladmihalcea.com/the-best-way-to-map-an-enum-type-with-jpa-and-hibernate/
+* Find a better way to add individual comments